 New innovative technologies and energy sources for aviation are under development in a fast pace, and ICAO is closely following up these developments to prepare for their timely environmental certification, as appropriate.
 In that regard, ICAO is maintaining the E-HAPI, a website with a non-extensive list of ongoing projects that have been identified globally.

-Specifically on aircraft noise, ICAO is following up possible environmental issues from the operation of unmanned aircraft, including remotely piloted aircraft and urban air mobility concepts.
-States and Stakeholders are invited to contact us at firstname.lastname@example.org and share experiences in responding to these aircraft noise issues.
+Specifically on aircraft noise, ICAO is following up possible environmental issues from the operation of Emerging Technology Aircraft (ETA), including urban air mobility concepts, unmanned aircraft and remotely piloted aircraft.
+States and Stakeholders are invited to contact us at email@example.com and share experiences in responding to these aircraft noise issues.
 This information will be consolidated as a potential best practice guidance for States.

 ICAO Assembly resolution A40-17 Consolidated statement of continuing ICAO policies and practices related to environmental protection – General provisions, noise and local air quality

 A40-WP/625 - Report Of The Executive Committee On Agenda Item 15